LabOnoM/LabOnoM.github.io/_posts/2025-06-15-Everything-you-shall-know-when-using-ΔΔCt-method-in-qPCR.md

 ---
-title: Shall we use geometric mean for reporting qPCR results with ΔΔCt method?
+title: Everything you shall know when using ΔΔCt method in qPCR
 lang: en
 license: true
 aside: